hmaskai/iOS/README.md

-# Pre-work - Tipper
+# Pre-work - tips

-Tipper is a tip calculator application for iOS.
+tips is a tip calculator application for iOS.

 Submitted by: Harshil Maskai